open-telemetry/opentelemetry-php/src/Contrib/Otlp/README.md

 best suits their needs.

 The first and easiest option is to install the Protobuf PHP Runtime Library through composer.
 This can be the easiest way to get started quickly.
-Either run `composer require google/protobuf`.
-Or update your `composer.json` as follows:
+Either run `composer require google/protobuf`, or update your `composer.json` as follows:

 ```json
 "require": {